bayerf42/Lox68k/doc/extensions.md

 `bound`, `iterator`) are reference types with an identity and are modifiable.

-The `==` operator compares value types via their values and reference types via their identity, which is in fact a simple 32 bit comparison.
-(This comparison applies also to `case` branch selection and instance keys.)
+The `==` operator compares value types via their values and reference types via their identity, which is actually a simple 32 bit comparison (`valuesEqual()` macro).
+This comparison applies also to `case` branch selection and instance keys.

 Implementation-wise, natives, strings and reals are objects in the heap, but (mostly) behave like value types, since:
-  * Natives are constants (pointers into ROM), there's no way to create a new native besides the predefined ones.
+  * Natives are constants (pointers into ROM), there's no way to create a new native from Lox.
   * Strings are always interned, so a duplicate string is in fact the *identical* object.
-  * Reals are not interned, so `1.2 == 1.2` is false (two distinct objects), but *reals shouldn't be compared for equality anyway*.
+  * Reals are not interned, so `1.2 == 1.2` is false (two distinct objects), but **reals shouldn't be compared for equality anyway**.
+And don't use reals as instance keys or `case` branch selectors.

 However, if you really want to compare reals for numeric equality, you can use the `equal` native, which also does type conversion, so `equal(3, 3.0)` is true.